smebberson/GooglCFC/README.markdown

 ## About

-A quick and simple ColdFusion interface/library to the Google URL Shortener service, goo.gl :)
+A quick and simple ColdFusion interface/library to the Google URL Shortener, goo.gl :)

 ## Features

 It's not complete yet, but current features are:

+* override the default goo.gl API url
-* shorten a url (with or without an API)
+* shorten a url (with or without an API key)
+	* return result as a json string
+	* return result as a struct